oracle/terraform-provider-oci/website/docs/d/cloud_guard_managed_lists.html.markdown

 # Data Source: oci_cloud_guard_managed_lists
 This data source provides the list of Managed Lists in Oracle Cloud Infrastructure Cloud Guard service.

-Returns a list of all ManagedList objects in a compartment, identified by compartmentId.
+Returns a list of all ManagedList resources in a compartment, identified by compartmentId.
 The ListManagedLists operation returns only the managed lists in `compartmentId` passed.
 The list does not include any subcompartments of the compartmentId passed.